kevkatam/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 7-create_global_variable reates a new global variable creates a global variable name:BEST, value:School The script 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 The script 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line.
+The script 10-love_exponent_breath displays the result of BREATH to the power LOVE